dart-lang/site-www/src/content/language/functions.md

 ## Anonymous functions

-Though you name most functions, such as `main()` or `printElement()`. you can create nameless functions.
+Though you name most functions, such as `main()` or `printElement()`. you can also create functions without names.
-These functions are called _anonymous function_, _lambda_, or _closure_.
+These functions are called _anonymous functions_, _lambdas_, or _closures_.

-An anonymous function resembles a named function:
+An anonymous function resembles a named function as it has:

 * Zero or more parameters, comma-separated
 * Optional type annotations between parentheses.